coop152/obsidian-vaults/Year 3/Third Year Project/Overview of Time classes.md

     std::cout << Offset(2020);
 }
 ```
 1900y is just an arbitrary year, to get the same number as Offset.
-The range could be much greater than the original program (you know, if the year 2400 wasn't enough future proofing for you.)
+The range could be much greater than the original program (you know, if the year 2400 wasn't enough future proofing for you)

 # Date
 Real monster of a class.
 Hypothesis: can be replaced entirely with something from chrono. like everything else